 Over the course of the summer, the Covid-19 Delta variant caused more disruption in an already complex environment.
 Some organizations delayed returns to the office.
 While others returned with new health and safety protocols in place.
 In a time of uncertainty, how can leaders make the best decisions for their people and their organizations?

 Research suggests 94% of global companies plan to run pilots or prototypes.
-Experts in people, place and technology joined our panel discussion September 15, 2021 hosted by Chris Congdon, 360 Editor-in-Chief, to share what they are prototyping, measuring and learning.
+Experts in people, place and technology joined our panel discussion (watch it now on demand) September 15, 2021 hosted by Chris Congdon, 360 Editor-in-Chief, to share what they are prototyping, measuring and learning.

 - ManpowerGroup: Kari Atkinson, VP Employee Rewards and Experience, North America